-Use this free hibernation unit study to help your kids learn about what happens during hibernation, which animals do it, and how they protect themselves as they sleep!
+This free hibernation unit study will help your kids learn about what happens during hibernation, which animals do it, and how they protect themselves as they sleep.

 What is Hibernation?

-Read the facts about hibernation at http://www.scholastic.com/teachers/article/fun-hibernation-facts and then ask the kids to answer the following questions:
+Read the facts about hibernation and then ask the kids to answer the following questions:

 - What happens to an animal when it hibernates?
 (Answer: It goes into a long sleep.)